 DAUNT BOOKS

-The Museum of Brands is a nostalgic journey through 200 years of consumer culture.
+The Museum of Brands takes you on a nostalgic journey through 200 years of consumer culture, offering a fascinating glimpse into how everyday products have evolved over time.

-The building was once the world’s largest centre for people living with HIV.
-Princess Dianna regularly visited patients in the memorial garden which is now part of the cafe.
+The building itself has a poignant history—it was once the world’s largest center for people living with HIV.
+Princess Diana was a frequent visitor, offering comfort to patients in the memorial garden, which today forms part of the museum’s café.

 9. NOTTING HILL FILM LOCATIONS